barbarer/py4e-int/_sources/dictionaries/dictionarycounters.rst

-Dictionaries have a method called `get` that takes a key and can take a value.
-If the key appears in the dictionary, `get` returns the corresponding value; otherwise it returns the specified value or None if no value was specified.
+Dictionaries have a method called `get` that takes a key and can take a value to use if the key does not exist.
+If the key appears in the dictionary, `get` returns the value for that key; otherwise it returns the specified value or None if no value was specified.
 For example:

 .. code-block:: python